developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxCertificateManager/index.md

 	> Note: In case of any errors, you will see a Failure status with respective error message in that dialog.

-4. Let us verify this by executing following steps on your Symbol device:
+4. Let us verify this by executing following steps on your Zebra device:

 	* Navigate to Settings -> Wi-Fi.
 	* Press "+" button to add a Wi-Fi network.